ghga-de/docs.ghga.de/user_docs/faq.md

 ## What data can be found on GHGA Data Portal?

-Please visit the [GHGA Data Portal browse page](https://data.ghga.de/browse) and find your data of interest either by a keyword search or by using the selectors on the left side.
+Please visit the [GHGA Data Portal](https://data.ghga.de/browse) and find your data of interest either by a keyword search or by using the selectors on the left side.
 Currently, we are only displaying datasets from GHGA partner institutions.

 ## How to upload your data to the GHGA Data Portal?